mikarinneoracle/js-authorizer-fn-example/README.md

 ## Authorization error 401 Unauthorized

 <p>
-If no <code>token</code> is given in the API Gateway REST call the secondary/backend function will not be called and will return <b>401 Unauthorized</b> error instead e.g.
+If no <code>token</code> is given in the API Gateway REST call the secondary/backend function will not be called and API Gateway will return <b>401 Unauthorized</b> error instead e.g.
 <pre>
 curl https://drp....56kvgu.apigateway.eu-amsterdam-1.oci.customer-oci.com/
 {"code":401,"message":"Unauthorized"}